jelilat/gofundme/Tutorial.md

 ### Withdraw Donation Message

-After the campaign is over, you can withdraw the funds.
-If the campaign goal is met, the funds are transferred to the creator of the campaign.
+After the campaign is over, you can withdraw the donations.
+If the campaign goal is met, the creator of the campaign can withdraw the donations.
 Otherwise, donors can initiate a refund.

 Scaffold the message `withdraw-donation` with the following command:
 ```